-Commodities of Empire International Workshop, Institute of Latin American Studies, School of Advanced Studies, University of London
+Commodities of Empire International Workshop, Institute of Latin American Studies, School of Advanced Studies, University of London.

 In this two-day workshop, we aim to explore, through case studies, how and why the history of commodity processing unfolded unevenly.
 We are interested in all geographical regions and approaches from various disciplines.
 Papers will be grouped in thematic panels, pre-circulated to workshop participants, and panel discussion will be opened by a chair/discussant.
 Paper-givers can then reply succinctly, giving way to open discussion.
 Papers presented at the workshop may be considered for online publication in the Commodities of Empire Working Papers series: https://commoditiesofempire.org.uk/publications/working-papers/.
 We encourage graduate students to propose papers and have limited funds to help them, especially those coming from the Global South.
 Those receiving funding will be asked to submit revised versions of their texts as Working Papers.

-Please e-mail expressions of interest, with a title and an abstract of no more than 300 words, by 31 March 2020, to: email@example.com.
+Please e-mail expressions of interest, with a title and an abstract of no more than 300 words, by 31 March 2021, to: firstname.lastname@example.org.